chef-boneyard/qa-chef-server-cluster/README.md

 ### chef-server-ctl
 This only works for installing addons on Chef Server 12.
 This will execute `chef-server-ctl install addon_name` for the configured package.

-# Main Cluster Recipes
-Current supported topologies are `standalone-server`, `tier-cluster` and `ha-cluster`.

-`<topology>`: Creates and install the initial cluster

-`<topology>-upgrade`: Upgrades an existing cluster

-`<topology>-generate-test-data`: Loads data using [Chef Server Data Generator](https://github.com/chef/chef-server-data-generator)

-`<topology>-test`: Executes cluster tests (currently runs pedant)

-`<topology>-destroy`: Destroys the cluster

-## Other Recipes
-`<topology>-logs`: Runs `chef-server-ctl gather-logs`, and downloads the archives and any error logs (chef-stacktrace.out)
-Note: the install and upgrade provision recipes download logs during execution.
-This is intended to be used on-demand.

-`ha-cluster-trigger-failover`: Triggers an HA failover and verifies backend statuses.
-(Currently only fails over from initial bootstrap)

-`install`: Will run the appropriate install recipes when the `topology` attribute is configured.

-`upgrade`: Will run the appropriate upgrade recipes when the `topology` attribute is configured.

-`load-data`: Will run the appropriate data loading recipes when the `topology` attribute is configured.

-`destroy`: Will run the appropriate destroy recipes when the `topology` attribute is configured.

 ## Provisioning Ids
 The machine resources and other cluster-associated provisioning resources (ebs volumes, etc) will need to have unique names in order for a chef-repo to support multiple instances of topology clusters.
 Override the `['qa-chef-server-cluster']['provisioning-id']` attibute.
 The default is `default`.